albertony/rclone/docs/content/imagekit.md

 Type of storage to configure.
 Choose a number from below, or type in your own value.
 [snip]
-XX / ImageKit.io
+XX / ImageKit
 \ (imagekit)
 [snip]
 Storage> imagekit

 Option endpoint.
-You can find your ImageKit.io URL endpoint in your [dashboard](https://imagekit.io/dashboard/developer/api-keys) Enter a value. endpoint> https://ik.imagekit.io/imagekit_id
+You can find your ImageKit URL endpoint in your [dashboard](https://imagekit.io/dashboard/developer/api-keys) Enter a value. endpoint> https://ik.imagekit.io/imagekit_id

 Option public_key.
-You can find your ImageKit.io public key in your [dashboard](https://imagekit.io/dashboard/developer/api-keys) Enter a value. public_key> public_****************************
+You can find your ImageKit public key in your [dashboard](https://imagekit.io/dashboard/developer/api-keys) Enter a value. public_key> public_****************************

 Option private_key.
-You can find your ImageKit.io private key in your [dashboard](https://imagekit.io/dashboard/developer/api-keys) Enter a value. private_key> private_****************************
+You can find your ImageKit private key in your [dashboard](https://imagekit.io/dashboard/developer/api-keys) Enter a value. private_key> private_****************************